 The second paper is typically completed by the Winter Quarter of the third year and presented in the Economics 501 seminar during the Spring Quarter of the third year.
 The second paper may be a revised version of the first, but only if the readers feel that sufficient progress has been made.

 Registration and Evaluation

-Students should register for two quarters of Economics 501 on a pass/no credit (P/N) basis.
+Students should register for two quarters of Economics 501 on a pass/no pass (P/N) basis.
 Typically this is in the Fall and Spring Quarters of the third year.
 In each quarter, a pass grade for the quarter will be awarded by the Economics 501 instructor if:

 - A research paper is written and orally presented in the Economics 501 seminar.

 If the requirements above are not met, an "N" grade will be awarded for that quarter.
 A total of two pass grades in Economics 501 is required for a student to satisfy the Department’s research paper requirement.

 The Economics 501 seminar is aimed primarily at third year students.
 Second year students should plan to attend some seminars in the Spring Quarter to gain some idea of the level of papers and presentation.
 Any second year student who has made good progress on their first paper can elect to present the paper in the spring quarter of their second year if they wish.

 The seminar normally meets twice or three times a week in the Fall and Spring Quarters.
-Usually the seminar will be held in the Department's lecture room (Jacobs Center 3245).
-The days and times will be listed in the University class schedule.
-The seminar will be organized by one or two faculty members each year, who will attend each seminar.
+The days and times are listed in the course schedule.
+The seminar is organized by one or two faculty members each year, who attend each seminar.

 An initial order of the presentations for Fall and Spring of the following academic year are given in the March edition of the Graduate Connection newsletter, based on two separate random drawings of names.
 Then in the September edition of the Graduate Connection, the actual dates for each presentation are given.
 Pareto-improving exchanges can then occur between students, with the consent of the organizers.Back to top